 Carmen trained with The EEG Institute, the world leaders in clinical neurofeedback.
 Since then, she has continued to study and learn as much as she can about neurofeedback therapy in the hope that she can help the greater population improve their mental performance, emotional stability, and physiological health.

-Carmen runs a private practice in neurofeedback therapy in West Hills, and she is also the official Neurofeedback Therapist of The Biggest Loser Resort, the exclusive resort for "The Biggest Loser" reality television show, with 14,0000,000 viewers.
-She is thrilled that The Biggest Loser Resort gives her the opportunity to educate visitors from around the globe about this amazing form of therapy and provide neurofeedback training as needed.
+Carmen runs a private practice in neurofeedback therapy in West Hills, and for 4 years she was the official Neurofeedback Therapist of The Biggest Loser Resort, the exclusive resort for "The Biggest Loser" reality television show, with 14,000,000 viewers.
+She is thrilled that The Biggest Loser Resort gave her the opportunity to educate visitors from around the globe about this amazing form of therapy and provide neurofeedback training as needed.

 Carmen is an impassioned healer and a tireless networker who often refers clients to other neurofeedback therapists throughout the U.S. and other parts of the world.
 She is insistent on "getting the word out" that there are natural and non-invasive treatments that garner concrete results without the necessity, or with reduced necessity, for surgery and medication.

 Carmen was born in Rosario, Argentina, and speaks fluent Spanish.
-She has two children - Christopher, age 25, and Brian, age 23.
-Carmen is also an accomplished martial artist with black belts in Tae Kwon Do and Hapkido, and trains regularly in kickboxing.
+She has two sons, ages 26 and 28, who are also involved in the neurofeedback industry.
+Carmen is also an accomplished martial artist with black belts in Tae Kwon Do and Hapkido.
+Currently she trains as a ballroom dancer

 Carmen is proud to be a provider of Neurofeedback services to veterans through the Homecoming for Veterans program.
 For more information call me at 818.825.0335